zyrgit/GreenDataSet/README.md

 6. info.txt

-This is the vehicle's ID plus the trip date time.
+This is the vehicle's ID, type, and the trip date time.
 For privacy issues, the vehicle specific make, model, and year are not given.
 ```
-VID Date
+VID, Type, Date
-V2 2017-11-02,23:14:22
+T1,Mid-size Sedan,2012-03-14,14:15:53
 ```

 7. map.html